apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple’s latest iMac packs solid performance and sleek design: Review**
+**300,000 march against Israel in London on Armistice Day, demand Gaza ceasefire**

-You can read more about it [here](https://finance.yahoo.com/news/apples-latest-imac-packs-solid-performance-and-sleek-design-review-143025808.html).
+You can read more about it [here](https://www.timesofisrael.com/many-thousands-march-against-israel-in-london-on-armistice-day-demand-gaza-ceasefire/).

 ## Requirements
 - Python 3.8